 Harrington Beach State Park has scenic trails and campsites less than an hour north of Milwaukee.

 The park has more than a mile of beachfront on Lake Michigan and its own astronomy observatory with a huge 20-inch telescope.
 The campground includes pull-through sites with 30/50-amp power hookups and showers & restrooms.

 Kohler-Andrae State Park is only 20 minutes north of Harrington Beach with more peaceful lakefront views.
 The park has hiking paths through the forest, sand dunes, a nature center, and campsites with electric hookups.
 Shops and restaurants in Sheboygan are only a quick 15-minute drive away.

 13. Point Beach State Forest (Wisconsin)

 Continue north on the Lake Michigan shoreline in Wisconsin and you’ll reach Point Beach State Forest.
-This park has a six-mile-long sandy beach and wooded campsites a short walk from the water.
-It’s also home to Rawley Point Light, one of the tallest lighthouses on the Great Lakes, and has a separate beach for dogs.
+This park has a six-mile-long sandy beach, a separate beach for dogs, and wooded campsites by the water.
+It’s also home to Rawley Point Light, one of the tallest lighthouses on the Great Lakes.

 14. Illinois Beach State Park

 This huge park stretches over 6 ½ miles on Lake Michigan and across 4,160 acres in Illinois.
 It has large shaded sites with power hookups and lots of trails to hike or ride your bike.

 The campground has a community water spigot and bathhouses with restrooms.
 You can drive to Chicago and Milwaukee in less than an hour from here.

 15. Indiana Dunes State Park